The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 - Change the eCommerce platform: Switch to a platform designed for your industry.
 This has migration costs and pain, but it might be cheaper than the integration.

-- Optimize your current process: Live with the manual workflow, but make it more efficient.
+- Optimise your current process: Live with the manual workflow, but make it more efficient.
 This isn't a solution—it's a temporary survival strategy while you plan for option 1 or 2.

 Not sure which option is right for your business?